 Load-Associated fatigue cracking is caused by the continuous application of loads over a period of time.

 Thermal shrinkage cracking results from either a single thermal cycle where the temperature (Single Event Thermal Cracking) or from thermal cycling above the critical low temperature (Thermal Fatigue).

 A modified asphalt cement or binder has one or more additives that have been physically and/or chemically blended to improve overall durability and in-service pavement performance.

-These materials are plastic in nature and include Polyethylene, Polypropylene, Ter polymers of Ethylene, Ethylene Winyl Acetate (EVA) and Attactic Polypropylene (APP & APAO)
+These materials are plastic in nature and include Polyethylene, Polypropylene, Ethylene Vinyl Acetate (EVA) and Attactic Polypropylene (APP & APAO)

 A polymer is a large molecule which is made up of many small chemical units called “monomers”.
 Typically monomers used to make up polymers used in asphalt modification are styrene and butadiene

 Elastomers and Plastomers can be chemically reacted with asphalt.
 Several systems involving sulfur and other chemical additives can be found in this category.
 These systems can often enhance polymer performance and economics.

 SBR (Styrene-Butadiene Rubber) is a random copolymer polymerized using an emulsion polymerization process.
 The final form of this product is a latex which consist of a polymer in water.

 SBS (Styrene-Butadiene-Styrene) is block copolymer which a member of the thermoplastic elastomer family.
 This product is able to perform as an elastomer without the assistance of a crosslinker such as sulfur.